jaffamonkey/example-test-from-native-js-to-cucumberjs/docs/TRAINING-GUIDE-1.md

 ## What to test?

-On software development projects, work is driven by what the client has asked for.
+On software development projects, testing work is driven by what the client has asked for.

 This is a continual process that never stops, and it's important the tests reflect this.

+However this not not mean testers do not manually test - on the contrary, due to the nature of UI test automation, work is constantly validated.

+In further training I will go into the other sides of test automation (such as load and security testing) in future training guides.

+But also it's important to remember to think creatively, and develop other useful tests (this is where developers can help you out, and will be more than happy to!).

 ## Set up the testing framework